“Mountaineering is like hitting yourself in the head with a hammer. Over and over again”- Lou Whittaker.

 As we continued our climb and approached a section called High Break, the terrain turned to snow and we became surrounded by deep crevasses that often required passage by 10 foot ladders.
 ‘Dont Look down’ quickly became the prevalent theme for everyone.
 Also coming to mind was the humbling reality that a week ago, an ice fall the size of a 5 story apartment building, came spiraling down on this section of the route and if any teams were present during this fall, no doubt it would have been a catastrophe.
 Many people climb Rainier nowadays but that doesn’t mean its easy or that it implies that its without risk.

 After a short rest at high break, we continued on through another steep section.
 The calves were on fire by this point and I really had to apply the practice of rest stepping.
-I also continued to make sure I was pressure breathing, which was basically inhaling deeply and exhaling quickly with your lips pursed that was suppose to feel similar to blowing really hard through a straw.
-I dont know the exact science behind the technique but I do think that it works and many highly esteemed mountaineers swear by it.
+I also continued to make sure I was pressure breathing, which was basically inhaling deeply and exhaling quickly with your lips pursed.
+It was supposed to feel similar to blowing really hard through a straw.
+I didnt know the exact science behind the technique but I do think that it works and many highly esteemed mountaineers swear by it.

 After a long, mentally and physically grueling 5 hours, we made it to the summit at approximately 6:00am.
 It was defiantly a feeling of elation and awe, as we set our packs down in the mouth of the crater.
 What a treat and blessing to have. to be sitting in the mouth of a strato-volcano and at the top of the Pacific Northwest.
 The fabled Mt Rainier deserves all the romanticization and allure it is prescribed.
 The moment was also a sobering reminder of Rainier’s volcanic nature, as I sat atop Colombia Crest and witnessed steam coming up through the cracks of rocks.